This week’s meet the artists poses an interesting question about iron pouring and community events. See below to meet the artists.

 Alan Shelton…

 Through the iron pours I have attended over the past ten years, I have found a community of people I admire and want to support in their efforts to sustain an inclusive environment for sculptural artists.
 I learn so much from participating and see ways to contribute to the iron community's progress and preservation.
-Any successful iron artworks that I have created are rooted in the knowledge that that community passes along.
+Any successful iron artworks that I have created are rooted in the knowledge that the community passes along.

 About